MicrosoftLearning/AI-102-AIEngineer/Instructions/22-azure-search.md

     }
     ```

 The new skill is named **get-sentiment**, and for each **document** level in a document, it, will evaluate the text found in the **merged_content** field of the document being indexed (which includes the source content as well as any text extracted from images in the content).
 It uses the extracted **language** of the document (with a default of English), and evaluates a label for the sentiment of the content.
 Values for the sentiment label can be "positive", "negative", "neutral", or "mixed".
-This label is then output as a new field named **sentimentScore**.
+This label is then output as a new field named **sentimentLabel**.

 6. Save the changes you've made to **skillset.json**.